TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/InstallTool/Index.rst

 Install Tool
 ^^^^^^^^^^^^

-The Install Tool allows you to configure the TYPO3 system on a very low level, which means, not only the basic settings but also the most essential settings can be changed.
-You do not necessarily need a TYPO3 backend account to access the Install Tool, so it is clear that the Install Tool requires some special attention (and protection).
+The Install Tool allows you to configure the TYPO3 CMS system on a very low level, which means, not only the basic settings but also the most essential settings can be changed.
+You do not necessarily need a TYPO3 CMS backend account to access the Install Tool, so it is clear that the Install Tool requires some special attention (and protection).

-TYPO3 already comes with a two step mechanism out-of-the-box to protect the Install Tool against unauthorized access: the first measure is a file called "ENABLE\_INSTALL\_TOOL" which must exist if the Install Tool should be accessible.
+TYPO3 CMS already comes with a two step mechanism out-of-the-box to protect the Install Tool against unauthorized access: the first measure is a file called "ENABLE\_INSTALL\_TOOL" which must exist if the Install Tool should be accessible.
 The second mechanism is a